Operational debt: The hidden cost of convenience

 Operational debt - What is it?

 In software development, this concept is called “technical debt”, used to describe the future cost of rushed coding for quick delivery.
-Similarly, we have “management debt” - the debt that piles up from short-sighted management decisions.
+Similarly, we have “operational debt” - the debt that piles up from short-sighted management decisions.

 With borrowed money, you can do something sooner, but you'll be paying interest.